icejoywoo/hadoop-demo/README.md

-# minicluster-mr2
+# Hadoop Demo

+## serde demo

+1. hadoop writable
+2. avro
+3. protobuf
+4. kryo
+5. thrift

-Hadoop MiniCluster for MR2
+## Hadoop MiniCluster for MR2

 This project provides a complete example of using the Hadoop MiniCluster with MR2 to create test case for Hadoop jobs.